AVL Trees in Clojure

 (- (height left) (height right)))

-The above two functions provide us with the described behavior, allowing us to supply a root node and return it’s balance factor.
+The above two functions provide the described behaviour, allowing us to supply a root node and return its balance factor.

 Rotations

-So as to complete the final re-balancing step we must also be able to rotate a given node both left and right within the tree structure.
+To complete the final rebalancing step, we must also be able to rotate a given node both left and right within the tree structure.

 (defn rotate-left [{:keys [el left right] :as tree}]